Bad Boys for Life: Theatrical

-The first official trailer for Bad Boys for Life debuted on September 4, 2019, and its second trailer was released on November 5.
+The first official trailer for Bad Boys for Life debuted on September 4, 2019, and its second trailer was released two months later on November 5.
 Its world premiere was held at the TCL Chinese Theatre on January 14, 2020.
 Will Smith and Martin Lawrence arrived at the premiere driving a Porsche 911 Carrera 4S with the Bad Boys theme playing loudly from the car's audio system.
 Bad Boys for Life was theatrically released in the United States on January 17, 2020, by Sony Pictures Releasing.

 Home media

 Bad Boys for Life was released digitally in the United States and Canada through Premium VOD on March 31, 2020, before the end of the usual 90-day theatrical run.
 The film was released on 4K Ultra HD, Blu-ray, and DVD on April 21, 2020.

 Reception

 Box office

-Bad Boys for Life grossed $204.4 million in the United States and Canada, and $220.2 million in other territories, for a worldwide total of $424.6 million, against a production budget of $90 million.
+Bad Boys for Life grossed $206.3 million in the United States and Canada, and $220.2 million in other territories, for a worldwide total of $426.5 million, against a production budget of $90 million.
 It is both the highest-grossing film in the Bad Boys franchise and the highest-grossing film released in January.

 In the United States and Canada, the film was released alongside Dolittle, and was initially projected to gross $35–45 million from 3,740 theaters during its three-day opening weekend, for a total of around $48 million over the full four-day MLK weekend.
 After making $23.5 million on its first day (including $6.36 million from Thursday night previews), estimates were raised to $68 million for four days.
-The film went on to debut to $62.2 million in its first three days, and $73.4 million over four, the second-best opening for the holiday.
+The film went on to debut to $62.2 million in its first three days, and $73.4 million over four, the second-best opening for the holiday, behind American Sniper.
 It made $34 million in its second weekend and $17.7 million in its third, remaining in first place both times.

 The film's release in China was delayed following the country's movie theater closures that began in January 2020 as a result of the COVID-19 pandemic.
 Bad Boys For Life was eventually released in China on August 14, 2020, grossing $3.2 million in its first weekend.
 After the easing of initial restrictions in the US, the film was released in three Santikos Theatres locations in San Antonio, Texas on May 1, 2020.